-- Keep your blood pressure under control.
+- Keeping your blood pressure under control.
 Control of high blood pressure is important if you have mitral valve regurgitation.

 - Preventing infective endocarditis.
 If you have had a heart valve replaced, your doctor may recommend you take antibiotics before dental procedures to prevent an infection called infective endocarditis.
 Check with your doctor to find out if he or she recommends that you take antibiotics before dental procedures.

-- Cut back on alcohol.
+- Cutting back on alcohol.
 Heavy alcohol use can cause arrhythmias and can make your symptoms worse.
 Excessive alcohol use can also cause cardiomyopathy, a condition of weakened heart muscle that leads to mitral regurgitation.
 Ask your doctor about the effects of drinking alcohol.

-- See your doctor regularly.
+- Seeing your doctor regularly.
 Establish a regular evaluation schedule with your cardiologist or primary care provider.
 Tell your doctor if you have any changes in your signs or symptoms.

-If you're a woman with mitral valve regurgitation, discuss family planning with your doctor before you become pregnant.
+If you're a woman with mitral valve regurgitation, it's important to talk to your doctor before you become pregnant.
 Pregnancy causes the heart to work harder.
 How a heart with mitral valve regurgitation tolerates this extra work depends on the degree of regurgitation and how well your heart pumps.
 Throughout your pregnancy and after delivery, your cardiologist and obstetrician should monitor you.